TikZlings/cookiecutter/README.md

 # Cookie Cutter Templates of the TikZlings

 Find below .stl files for cookie cutters of the TikZlings.
-Note that they are automatically generated, so some of the body parts might be too small and break off during baking, but they should nevertheless be tasty :)
+Note that they are mostly automatically generated, so some of the body parts might be too small and break off during baking, but they should nevertheless be tasty :)

 <a href="./stls/anteater.stl"><img src="./pngs/anteater.png" alt="Anteater" height="128"></a>
 <a href="./stls/ape.stl"><img src="./pngs/ape.png" alt="Ape" height="128"></a>